 This book could have been quite easily and accurately, called that.

 Wilson was a maverick and a quite brilliant thinker, of that there is no doubt and he will stretch your thinking.

-Prometheus Rising gets a bit weird in places such as when he suggest dressing up as a Nazi and goose stepping around to get a feel for what it felt like.
+Prometheus Rising gets a bit weird in places such as when he suggests dressing up as a Nazi and goose-stepping around to get a feel for what it felt like.

 And his humor is somewhat dark and off the wall.

 However, there is a very important message pertaining to what we believe reality is, and probably more importantly, what we believe it isn’t.

 The paradox with this book is close-minded my way or the highway types are the people that would get most out of it, but they are the least likely to read it.

 Or if they do read it they’ll just dismiss Wilson as some pot smoking, liberal intellectual.
 Which is, of course, is exactly what he was.